Characterizing two-timescale nonlinear dynamics using finite-time Lyapunov exponents and vectors: Finite-Time Two-Timescale Set and Center Manifold - Procedure

 If the goal is only to diagnose two-timescale behavior and determine the tangent space structure, then $\mathcal{X}$ can be any subset of $\mathbb{R}^n$.
-For example one could take $\mathcal{X}$ to consist of a single equilibrium point (a fixed point of the vector field), although eigen-analysis would be applicable and more efficient for this particular case.
-If one also wants to search for a slow manifold, then usually $\mathcal{X}$ is an open set, because it will be necessary to iteratively search for points that satisfy slow manifold conditions in a state space region of full dimension.
-As an example, consider a normally hyperbolic periodic orbit in $\mathbb{R}^3$, for which the transverse motion is faster than the motion along the periodic orbit.
-Let $\mathcal{X}$ be the neighborhood of a segment of the periodic orbit.
-The invariant slow manifold in $\mathcal{X}$ is the segment of the periodic orbit; the finite-time slow manifold, for a given $T_c$, would approximate the invariant slow manifold.
-In the application of the methodology we do not require that $\mathcal{X}$ is embedded in an invariant set; this hypothesis was only used to relate our approach to the asymptotic theory and characterize the Lyapunov subspace convergence.
+If one also wants to search for a center manifold, then $\mathcal{X}$ is typically a domain, or a set of grid points on a domain, because it will be necessary to iteratively search for points that satisfy center manifold conditions in a state space region of full dimension.
+As mentioned, simulation experience with a set of boundary conditions of interest could suggest the domain $\mathcal{X}$ to explore.
+Establishing \textit{a priori} that one is searching for a center manifold in a two-timescale set ensures that a uniform splitting exists and can be resolved; however it is also possible to proceed directly to the search and assess the uniformity of the timescales and splitting in the process.